Learn Node.js

 What is Node.js?

-Node.js is a commonly used JavaScript library and is an open-source, cross-platform JavaScript runtime environment.
+Node.js is a commonly used JavaScript library and an open-source, cross-platform JavaScript runtime environment.
 Node.js is among the most commonly utilized JavaScript libraries.
-It is far and away the most commonly used runtime environment in the professional sector, with Node.js being utilized by upwards of 98% of Fortune 500 companies.
-It allows users to create server-side architecture using JavaScript to build applications and webpages that constantly communicate information to server architecture without needing specific input from either the user or the server.
-This makes Node.js a vital programming language for any application that needs to be constantly connected to a server without needing to query that server at any given moment.
-For instance, it is part of the server architecture that allows users to stream video content on the internet without needing to download an entire video file.
-It is what allows online chat tools to function.
+It is by far the most commonly used runtime environment in the professional sector, with Node.js being utilized by upwards of 98% of Fortune 500 companies.
+It allows users to create server-side architecture using JavaScript to build applications and webpages that constantly communicate information to server infrastructure without requiring specific input from either the user or the server.
+This makes Node.js a vital programming library for any application that needs to be constantly connected to a server without needing to query that server at any given moment.
+For instance, it is part of the server architecture that allows users to stream video content on the internet without needing to download an entire video file; it also allows online chat tools to function.

 Read more about what Node.js is and why you should learn it.